Processing...

 We use your sitemap URL inventory, cleaned main page content (headings + body text), internal link context (anchor + surrounding text + container/heading context), and (optionally) Google Search Console performance to ground the analysis in real query intent.
 We generate embeddings from the cleaned text and use UMAP to visualize semantic neighborhoods.

-The scan starts from your sitemap.
-In most cases that’s enough because it reflects your intended indexable inventory.
-If you have important pages not in the sitemap, add them (recommended) or include them via an upload/override in the app.
+The crawl starts from your sitemap.
+In most cases that's enough because it reflects your intended indexable inventory.
+If you have important pages not in the sitemap, add them (recommended) or include them via upload/override in the app.
 We fetch HTML, extract main content, and generate embeddings for each page.

 Read-only access for the property you want to analyze.
 We use clicks/impressions/position signals to identify pages whose query reality is drifting away from what their content would suggest they should attract.
 GSC is optional, but it makes drift detection and prioritization far more accurate.